openbmc/bmcweb/README.md

 ## TLS certificate generation

-When SSL support is enabled and a usable certificate is not found, bmcweb will generate a self-signed a certificate before launching the server.
+When SSL support is enabled and a usable certificate is not found, bmcweb will generate a self-signed certificate before launching the server.
 Please see the bmcweb source code for details on the parameters this certificate is built with.

 ## Compression